sofiansr/C-Wire/README.md

 </p>

 <p align='center'>
-    C-Wire is a command-line script that sort your electricity distribution system by station type and user type.
+    C-Wire is a command-line script that sort your electricity distribution system by station type and user type.<br>
     Results are sorted by electric capacity in a `.csv` file.
 </p>